Saro Vera

-Monsignor Saro Wilfrido Vera Troche (October 6, 1922 – May 7, 2000) was a Christian priest from Paraguay.
-He was born on October 6, 1922, in Rosario Tatuy Caazapá Department Paraguay, into a peasant family which held profound faith in religion.
-He died in 2000, and courtesy of his career, it was widely believed that this was a man who left behind his intellectual legacy.
+Saro Wilfrido Vera Troche (October 6, 1922 – May 7, 2000) was a Paraguayan Christian priest.

 Childhood and youth

-Vera received his primary education in Caazapá but there was a two-year gap in his studies due to the Chaco War in 1935.
-He studied his first year of classic high school in the Metropolitan Seminary of Asuncion.
+Vera was born on October 6, 1922, in Caazapá Department Paraguay, into a peasant family which held profound faith in religion.
+He received his primary education in Caazapá but there was a two-year gap in his studies due to the Chaco War in 1935.
+He studied his first year of classic high school in the Metropolitan Seminary of Asunción.
 At the age of thirteen, he joined the Metropolitan Seminary in Buenos Aires, where he studied philosophy and theology and earned his bachelor's degree.

 He was ordained a priest in the same seminary on November 28, 1948.
 He returned to Paraguay in 1950 and spent the year preparing for a bachelor's degree in theology.

 First steps

 Having assumed his role in the hierarchy of the Catholic Church, Vera decided not to be a priest in the town of Villarrica, but to work among the poor that belonged to the parish of Buena Vista.
 Subsequently he lived there for many years.

-The archbishop of Asuncion, Felipe Santiago Benitez, who prefaced the book The Evangelization of the Paraguayan, defined him as a thinker of the Paraguayan church.
+The archbishop of Asunción, Felipe Santiago Benitez, who prefaced the book The Evangelization of the Paraguayan, defined him as a thinker of the Paraguayan church.
 "In my view, the higher quality of our times," he said.
 He added that "many of his claims could be discussed or, perhaps, were not acceptable, but deserve our respect and admiration."